trolllabs/eduROV/README.rst

 Installation
 ************
-Run the following commands in a terminal on the Raspberry Pi
+Run the following commands in a terminal on the Raspberry Pi.

 First, make sure that your Raspberry Pi is up to date::